cristianordonez/carbohydrate-calculator-for-diabetes/_PRESS-RELEASE.md

 ## Heading

 > Name the product in a way the reader (i.e. your target customers) will understand.
-> App where you put in height, weight, age, gender, activity level, and it shows you how many carbohydrates you need per day and gives you a sample meal plan matching those carbohydrates
+> App where you put in height, weight, age, gender, activity level, and it shows you how many carbohydrates you need per meal and per day and gives you a sample meal plan matching those carbohydrates

 ## Sub-Heading